Spain's Rajoy to seek German backing for a bailout

-MADRID (Reuters) - Prime Minister Mariano Rajoy’s eight months in power have been tumultuous from the start but September and October may be even tougher, with the Spanish leader assailed on all sides.
+MADRID, Sept 4 (Reuters) - Prime Minister Mariano Rajoy’s eight months in power have been tumultuous from the start but September and October may be even tougher, with the S p anish leader assailed on all sides.

 Internationally he is caught between diverging pressures from Germany and France, and at home he faces protests over spending cuts sought by the euro zone’s big powers.